valgaze/extension-toolkit/README.md

 volta install node
 ```

-If you can run `node --version` in your terminal, you're good to go!
+Once you can run `node --version` in your terminal, you're good to go!

 ## Setup Git on Your Computer